The Computer Science and Engineering department at Sunset offers 20 different classes over 2 Career Pathways. Find class descriptions below.

 Students develop projects in teams.
 Any programming language is allowed.
 Students will focus on general software design principles to including how to break up large projects into milestones, using version control and online repositories, agile development techniques, and testing software thoroughly.

 Java Programming is the first in a series of college Computer Science courses offered.
 A variety of programming tools, including Jeroo (Visual programming) and Robocode (Robot combat), are used to demonstrate Object Oriented concepts.
 Students will experience the development of an adventure game from analysis to testing as well as a significant project of their own design.
-This course can give PSU credit through the Project Challenge program.
+This course can give Portland State University credit for CS161 through the Project Challenge program.
+(Credit only available for grades 10, 11, and 12.)

 C++ / Data Structures

 This course is a Project Challenge PSU course covering CS162 and CS163.
-In the first semester students learn the C++ programming language and linked lists.
+In the first semester, students learn the C++ programming language and linked lists.
 The second semester covers data structures such as stacks, queues, and trees.
-This course can give PSU credit for the corresponding courses.
+This course can give Portland State University credit for CS162 (only) through the Project Challenge program.

 For more information on our courses, curriculum, or Career Pathways, feel free to contact us.

 To complete a Career Pathway, students must complete at least 3 credits of applicable classes, including the capstone class (Java for Computer Science, Engineering Capstone for Engineering).
-In addition, students must also complete an applicable work experience, job shadow, and write a reflection of their pathway experience.
+In addition, students must also complete an applicable work experience and write a reflection of their pathway experience.